 I have always loved the simplicity of Sicilian cooking and it always amazes me how just a few simple ingredients can be turned into something deliciously amazing.
-Sapezzatino is like a type of stew/soup depending on what you add into the dish.
-I had something like this recipe in a tiny local trattoria in Palermo and I loved it, the sauce was that wonderful golden yellow colour from the saffron, the meat melted in your mouth and the potatoes although well whole pieces were soft and creamy.
-For some reason, this dish is a favourite with the men and makes a hearty winter meal served with crusty bread.
+“Spezzatino” is like a type of stew/soup depending on what you add to the dish.
+I had something like this recipe in a tiny local trattoria in Palermo and I loved it, the sauce was that wonderful golden yellow colour from the saffron, the meat melted in your mouth and the potatoes although in large chunks, were soft and creamy.
+This dish is a favourite with the men in my family and makes a hearty winter meal served with crusty bread.

 You could also use veal steaks if you prefer, in which case, cut it into 1.5 – 2 cm cubes.